 Disclaimer – medicinal cannabis and CBD oil are unapproved medicines in NZ which means that there is no conclusive evidence for their effect, apart from Sativex.
 Many doctors do not routinely prescribe cannabis medicines.
 The above article was written for general educational purposes and does not intend to suggest that medicinal cannabis can be used to treat any health condition.
 Please consult with your healthcare provider.

-If you, or someone you know is suffering from anxiety please contact one of our specialists here at the Cannabis Clinic to see if cannabis oil for anxiety might be an appropriate treatment option for you.
+If you, or someone you know is suffering from anxiety please contact one of our experienced doctors here at the Cannabis Clinic to see if cannabis oil for anxiety might be an appropriate treatment option for you.